We’re on a mission to give survivors of sexual harm access to restorative justice.

 Just People offers restorative pathways that bring healing, accountability, and community support into the response to sexual harm.
 Through facilitated dialogues, circles, and trainings, we create spaces where survivors voices and needs are at the center of the process, where those who caused harm can take responsibility, and where relationships and cultures can begin to repair.

-Join us for Second Sundays
+Join us for Second Sundays:

 April: Alissa Ackerman of Ampersands Restorative Justice in California, on victim-centered restorative interventions.